rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

    stable Rust.
 The downside of this, however, is that you may not be able to easily change or update your C ABI in some situations.

+4. Update to Rust nightly as your compiler and pass `-Zwasm-c-abi=legacy`.
+This will silence compiler warnings for now but be aware that the ABI will still change in the future and the `-Zwasm-c-abi=legacy` option will be removed entirely.
+When the `-Zwasm-c-abi=legacy` option is removed the only option will be the standard C ABI, what `-Zwasm-c-abi=spec` today enables.

 If you have uncertainties, questions, or difficulties, feel free to reach out on [the tracking issue for the future-incompat warning][tracking] or on Zulip.